 Council Bluffs school dietitian inspires kids.

-For more information, call (515) 281-6650.
-You may also use the Contact Us system to send us a question online.
+You may use the Contact Us system to send us a question online.
+For more information on the Iowa Department of Human Services (DHS) SNAP Program (food assistance) contact 1-877-347-5678.

 This material was funded by USDA's Supplemental Nutrition Assistance Program - SNAP.
-Iowa Food Assistance can help you buy healthy food.
-Visit this page or call (855) 944-3663 for more information.
 This institution is an equal opportunity provider.
 Read the full non-discrimination statement and learn how to file a complaint.